Chrysomya megacephala

 Chrysomya megacephala, more commonly known as the oriental latrine fly or oriental blue fly, is a member of the family Calliphoridae (blowflies).
 It is a warm-weather fly with a greenish-blue metallic box-like body.
 The fly infests corpses soon after death, making it important to forensic science.
-This fly is implicated in some public health issues; it can cause accidental myiasis, and also infects fish and livestock.
+This fly is implicated in some public health issues; it can be the cause of myiasis, and also infects fish and livestock.

 Description

 Chrysomya megacephalas eggs are "oval with one flat face and another convex".
 Adult flies reflect a metallic blue-green color on their thorax and abdomen and have yellow gena, or cheeks.
 Larvae vary in size according to instar and are shaped more thickly towards the rear.
 C. megacephala have large red eyes, those of males being close together, and those of females farther apart.
 The cercus of the male is longer than that of the female.